 Our Bibles are of course an important source of understanding about what church health looks like.
 For that reason, I reference Biblical Theology first.
 However, there is value in seeing what systematic theologians have to say as well.
-One nugget from Grudem below is a reference back to the works of Luther and Calvin in the Reformation.
+One nugget from Grudem below is a reference back to the marks or purposes of the Church found in the works of Luther and Calvin in the Reformation.